wasmerio/old-docs.wasmer.io/docs/runtime/c-integration/examples/host-functions/host-functions.md

     print_wasmer_error();
   }

-  // Assert the wasm instantion completed assert(compile_result == WASMER_OK);
+  // Assert the WASM instantion completed assert(compile_result == WASMER_OK);

   // Return the Wasmer Instance
   return instance;
 }

-// Function to call a function on the guest wasm module, and return an i32 result int call_wasm_function_and_return_i32(wasmer_instance_t *instance, char* functionName, wasmer_value_t params[], int num_params) {
+// Function to call a function on the guest WASM module, and return an i32 result int call_wasm_function_and_return_i32(wasmer_instance_t *instance, char* functionName, wasmer_value_t params[], int num_params) {
   // Define our results.
 Results are created with { 0 } to avoid null issues,
-  // And will be filled with the proper result after calling the guest wasm function. wasmer_value_t result_one = { 0 };
+  // And will be filled with the proper result after calling the guest WASM function. wasmer_value_t result_one = { 0 };
   wasmer_value_t results[] = {result_one};

-  // Call the wasm function
+  // Call the WASM function
   wasmer_result_t call_result = wasmer_instance_call(
-      instance, // Our Wasm Instance
+      instance, // Our WASM Instance
-      functionName, // the name of the exported function we want to call on the guest wasm module params, // Our array of parameters
+      functionName, // the name of the exported function we want to call on the guest WASM module params, // Our array of parameters
       num_params, // The number of parameters
       results, // Our array of results